mayank-nebula/LG-Chatbot/README.md

 import csv

 def remove_quotes(value):
-    """Remove quotes from a value if it is a string.""" if isinstance(value, str):
+    """Remove quotes from a value if it is a string with surrounding quotes.""" if isinstance(value, str):
         return value.strip('"')
     return value